MKLab-ITI/JGNN/tutorials/Data.md

 # :zap: Data creation

 If you have been following the tutorial, we have only used automatically downloaded datasets till now.
 In practice, you will want to use your own data.
-Thi tutorial covers typical code patterns on doing so.
+This tutorial covers typical code patterns on doing so.

 1. [Creating preallocated feature matrices](#creating-preallocated-feature-matrices)
 2. [Converting lists of tensors to matrices](#converting-lists-of-tensors=to-matrices)